bureau14/qdb-azure-template/README.md

 # Install a QuasarDB cluster on Ubuntu Virtual Machines using Custom Script Linux Extension

 This template deploys a QuasarDB cluster on Ubuntu virtual machines.

+This template provisions the QuasarDB cluster as follows:

+* an Ubuntu virtual machine for each node (3 to 5, depending on the selected size)
+* a storage account (5 for the "Large" size)
+* a virtual network
+* an availability set
+* a network interface for each node.

+Optionally, it can also provision a "jumpbox", with the following resources:

+* an Ubuntu virtual machine
-This template also provisions a storage account, virtual network, availability sets, public IP addresses and network interfaces required by the installation.
+* a public IP addresses
+* a dedicated storage account

-The example expects the following parameters:
+The template supports the following parameters:

 | Name   | Description    |
 |:--- |:---|